nautobot/nautobot-app-golden-config/docs/user/app_feature_compliancecli.md

 # Configuration Compliance

-> Note:
+!!! note
     This document provides instructions based on `CLI` based compliance.
 The other options are `JSON` [structured data compliance](./app_feature_compliancejson.md) and [custom compliance](./app_feature_compliancecustom.md).

 ## Configuration Compliance Parsing Engine

 Configuration compliance is different than a simple UNIX diff.
 While the UI provides both, the compliance metrics are not influenced by the UNIX diff capabilities.
 One of the challenges of getting a device into compliance is the ramp up it takes to model and generate configurations for an entire configuration.
 The compliance engine has several features to better build work through this process.

 1. The ability to parse into smaller sections, given a list of root configuration elements.